armenr/ansiformer/README.md

 ## History

-See release notes for changes https://github.com/ravibhure/terraform-provisioner-ansible/releases
+See release notes for changes https://github.com/armenr/ansiformer/releases

-## Inspiration
+## Inspiration - Standing on the shoulders of giants

-* This is forked of originally written by [jonmorehouse](https://github.com/jonmorehouse/terraform-provisioner-ansible)
+* This project is based on [ravibhure's]((https://github.com/ravibhure/terraform-provisioner-ansible)) fork of [jonmorehouse](https://github.com/jonmorehouse/terraform-provisioner-ansible) original Ansible plugin for Terraform.